-In this blog, =mc‘s Senior Learning & Development Consultant Charlotte Scott shares insights on how to engage staff throughout a change process, by first analysing what’s driving the change.
+In this blog, =mc‘s Principal Learning & Development Consultant Charlotte Scott shares insights on how to engage staff throughout a change process, by first analysing what’s driving the change.

 From Charity CEO: We are a growing organisation, and our programme work has grown significantly in the last three years.
 But we in danger of spreading ourselves too thin, perhaps even over-expanding and not making the impact we want.
 We need to focus more, and find smarter ways to leverage our resources.
 That will mean stopping some current programmes and probably saying no to some future opportunities that arise.
 But how do I explain this change of approach to staff, when they are so passionate about what we do, in a way that engages rather than alienates them?

 To engage people in any change, you need to explain why change is needed.
 If people don’t have a real understanding of what is driving the change they won’t get on board.

 These reasons for the change can vary – there could be positive drivers: possibilities or potential we believe is possible.
 Or there can be negative drivers: problems and issues we need to address.

 The reasons for the change might be happening right now, or they might be events that could or will happen in the future.

 To engage people in your change you need to identify where your drivers fit within these two factors:

 This gives you four ways to present the issues you’re trying to address:

 Opportunities: are positive events or issues which are happening right now which we must take advantage of

 Vision: are concrete possibilities, which, if we make the most of, will create a positive outcome in the future